 "Branding is ever more important in the new, media-rich environment," said Ben.
 "I am a big fan of attractice, effective visual communications because they can provide a real point of emphasis for customers, who still look for brands to deliver unique value and vision."

 Outside of work, Ben enjoys running, coaching youth soccer, and searching for the best fish 'n chips.
-He hopes to find a small sailboat to roam the Chesapeake.
+He spends his weekends on his 18' sailboat.

 Project Manager/Customer Service Coordinator/Director of Fun

 Marcy has been with Adler Display for 15 years, after earning her Degree in Graphic Design / Advertising from Jacksonville University.
 She worked as a Production Artist at Just Posters and Bay Imagery.
 She also managed the design studio and was traffic coordinator at Rowman & Littlefield before coming to Adler Display.

 “Every day at Adler Display is different,” Marcy said.
 “I like working in a creative environment, providing solutions, and making people happy.
 I also like working with all my friends.”